 Cannon Beach

 As you make your way down the coast, the next stop on your itinerary is Cannon Beach.
-With cedar shingled houses, a charming downtown strip, and a massive sandy beach with an iconic rock formation, it’s not hard to fall in love with Cannon Beach.
+With cedar shingled houses, a charming downtown strip, and a massive sandy beach with the iconic Haystack Rock formation, it’s not hard to fall in love with Cannon Beach.

 One of the most popular towns on the Oregon Coast, we find ourselves coming back time and time again.
 And once you see it, we think you’ll understand the allure.